DreymaR/BigBagKbdTrixPKL/Files/README.md

 TODO:
 -----

 * Dead key chaining (one DK may release another).
-PKL_eD allows the @## syntax but it doesn't work as it should yet.
+EPKL allows the @## syntax but it doesn't work as it should yet.
 Because it resets PVDK?

-* Sticky/latch Shift (faster and better?).
-Windows Sticky Keys don't work with PKL as it is.
-    - Windows way: Shift×5 turns it on/off (use ×6 for PKL?!).
-When turned on, Modifier×2 locks.
-    - Should have a deactivation timer, e.g., 0.5 s (config adjustable).
-    - For Shift only, or Shift+Ctrl?
-(Alt and Win shouldn't be sticky, as they already have semi-sticky mappings.)
-    - Probably best w/ one for Shift and one for Ctrl then.
-Or config it.

 * Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.